kdubois/netatmo-java-mcp/README.md

-# Netatmo Weather Station API
+# Netatmo Weather Station MCP Server (and optional JSON REST endpoint as well)

 A Quarkus REST AND MCP Server that connects to the Netatmo Weather Station API and retrieves weather data.